strawbees/learning-cms/README.md

 $ docker stack deploy -c stack.yml wordpress
 ```

+(It takes a few seconds)

 To tear down:
 ```
 $ docker stack rm wordpress
 $ docker system prune
 ```

+If you are on a Linux machine, check [Portainer](https://www.portainer.io/installation/)